-There is far too much about me in this story and not nearly enough about OZ but, I didn’t know him at all.
+(This story was originally written in 2014) There is far too much about me in this story and not nearly enough about the person who paints those smileys all over Hamburg, OZ, but I didn’t know him at all.
 In fact, I barely even knew of him.
 Chances are, we never would have crossed paths.
-Now, it is certain that we won’t.
+Now, it is certain that we won’t—he passed away recently.
 I feel the need to put this disclaimer on this story because I don’t want it to seem that I am appropriating him or his works around Hamburg for my own benefit.

 One of my earliest memories of visiting Hamburg is of arriving by train and seeing one smiley face after another, after another, spray painted on the various walls, buildings and utility boxes that line the train tracks.

 I like street art and I tend to think of it as more than just urban background wallpaper.
-If you look around the nooks and crannies of a city you will find out there are lots of people saying thousands of things.
+If you look around the alleys, the nooks and crannies of a city you will find out there are lots of people saying thousands of things.
 A lot of it isn’t eloquent, some of it makes no sense.
 But all of it was put there, by someone, for a reason.
-Because of this, I started wondering, “Is that just one guy, painting all of these smileys everywhere?”
+Because I'm always looking for these things, I started wondering, “Is that just one guy, painting all of these smileys everywhere?”

 The train kept rolling, getting closer to the main station.
-I had lost count—not that I was trying to keep an exact number—but I had even lost any idea of how many I might have seen.
+I had lost count of them—not that I was trying to keep an exact number—but I had even lost any idea of how many I might have seen.
 Hundreds?
 Maybe.

 And I hadn’t even gotten off the train yet.